mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 10. `/utils` remains unresolved until two consumer receipts exist; otherwise it is pruned.
 11. Generic cached recursion is correctness-green but performance-RED.
-    Balanced-discard fusion remains private incompatible research: it may survive only if a real Value/JSON-shaped product proves the same semantic need at both binding scales.
-It is not recursive CSS AST proof.
+    Recursive JSON and nested stylesheet-shaped calls now exercise the real product need; neither lifts the staged family above 1.0021× on JSON or 1.2920× on the fixture.
+Balanced-discard fusion and the staged full-product family are killed as overfit/private alternatives.
+They are not recursive CSS AST proof.
 12. S unordered is retired.
 D unordered remains private and partial; its correctness bank does not satisfy the every-scale ≥10× proof, and no residual-overlap performance plane exists.
 13. P2-L kills callback-loop, declarative ASCII-table, and public sticky wrapper widenings.
-Native sticky RegExp remains the KISS incumbent.
-The generic source node survives only as a private shaped-product fixture.
+P2 shaped products then kill the remaining private staged/source-leaf candidate path.
+Native sticky RegExp and the incumbent closure runtime remain the KISS control; the private corpus survives only to reproduce falsification.

 ## Formation and release chains